jasonsjones/jasonsjones.github.io/_posts/2016-04-03-hello-interwebs.md

 [P-3C Orion](https://en.wikipedia.org/wiki/Lockheed_P-3_Orion) conducting
 maritime patrol operations and occassionally a little anti-submarine warfare.
-After a few tours as a NFO, I transitioned to the Information Professional Community where I had the opportunity to serve as a Carrier Strike Group Communications Officer, a division chief of space operaations for the space functional component command of U.S. Stategic Command, and as Director of Corporate Operations & Information Systems for the Navy's lead organization for mine warfare.
+After a few tours as a NFO, I transitioned to the Information Professional Community where I had the opportunity to serve as a Carrier Strike Group Communications Officer, a division chief of space operations for the space functional component command of U.S. Strategic Command, and as Director of Corporate Operations & Information Systems for the Navy's lead organization for mine warfare.

 Why did I transtion from NFO to Information Professional you ask...?
 Well, although I mentioned